josemariasaldana/ns2_scripts/World of Warcraft traffic generator/README.md

   node12 o-------o                      o node13
 ```

+- a "number_of_wow_connections_0_1_" of WoW are set from node0 (client) to node1 (server)

+- a "number_of_wow_connections_6_7_" of WoW are set from node6 (client) to node7 (server)

+- a "number_of_FTP_upload_" FTP background connections are set from node2 (origin) to node3 (destination)

+- a "number_of_FTP_download_" FTP background connections are set from node3 (origin) to node2 (destination)

+- three UDP flows go from node2 to node3.
+The size of the packets of each flow can be defined

+- three UDP flows go from node3 to node2.
+The size of the packets of each flow can be defined

+- a "number_of_FTP_upload_" FTP background connections are set from node12 (origin) to node13 (destination)

+- a "number_of_FTP_download_" FTP background connections are set from node13 (origin) to node12 (destination)

-the link between node4 and node5 is the bottleneck
+- the link between node4 and node5 is the bottleneck

-optionally, an additional multiplexing delay is added from node8 to node4, from node9 to node4, from node10 to node4 and from node11 to node4
+- optionally, an additional multiplexing delay is added from node8 to node4, from node9 to node4, from node10 to node4 and from node11 to node4